qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Multiple Flux Tunable Transmons/Use Case 2 - Two Qubit Randomized Benchmarking/README.md

 # Additional Information

 ## Implementation in QUA
 The python program *two_qubit_rb_example.py* implements Two-Qubit Randomized Benchmarking with the described setup and the *TwoQubitRb* class.
 The decomposition of the two-qubit unitaries into CZ and single qubit gates is given in Ref. [^5].
 The circuit generation is done using the *baking* tool from the *py-qua-tools* library.
-Randomization is done prior to the execution using tableau calculation, also to find the inverse operation.
+Randomization is done prior to the execution using a pseudorandom number generator (PRNG).
+The inverse operation is then calculated using tableau calculation.
 The sequences are passed to the OPX using *input stream*.

 [^5]: Barends, R. et al. Nature 508, 500–503 (2014)